EnriqueDoster/helpful_bioinformatics_stuff/Onboarding_training/Statistics_onboarding/Statistics_lesson_1.md

 # Step 1 - Install R and Rstudio
 ### What is R and why do we use it?
 ["R"](https://www.r-project.org/about.html) is an open-source programming language that we use for analyzing microbiome and resistome results.
 R is highly extensible and provides access to a variety of statistical (linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, clustering, …) and graphical techniques.
-  * R is available as Free Software under the terms of the Free Software Foundation’s GNU General Public License in source code form.
+  * R is available as free software under the terms of the Free Software Foundation’s GNU General Public License in source code form.
 It compiles and runs on a wide variety of UNIX platforms and similar systems (including FreeBSD and Linux), Windows and MacOS.
   * R is used by entering commands into the R terminal.
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6e/R_Terminal.png/800px-R_Terminal.png" width="300" height="200" />